 I know I have made it seem like the price of levelling up is not worth it, but that is not necessarily the case.
 Firstly, your personal ambition and life goals are important and anything worth while will require some level of sacrifice.

 The main thing is that you are able to carve time where you can for yourself, your family and your mental health.
 At the end of the day, if your salary is supporting your family, then that is already one price worth paying.
 If your sacrifice makes you feel accomplished, and provides you with a sense of purpose, then that too is a price worth paying.
+This balanced approach to career development keeps success sustainable.

 The key is to work together with your family and friends and find a balance that works for everyone, including yourself.
+True career growth and development is about sustainable progress, not sacrificing everything you value along the way.

 Check out How To Manage A Better Work-Life Balance article here.